AlAzadHeera/alazadheera.github.io/_posts/2024-01-21-how-to-clone-a-laravel-project-from-github.md

 tags: [laravel, php, github]
 ---

-# How to clone a Laravel project from Github

 __Clone your project__ <br>
 __Go to the folder application using ```cd``` command on your cmd or terminal__<br>
 __Copy .env.example file to .env on the root folder.__<br>